kyverno/policy-reporter-docs/content/en/core/09-report-filter.md

 category: 'Policy Reporter'
 ---

-ReportFilter are used to configure which PolicyReport resources should be processed or not by Policy Reporter.
-It os possible to configure an include or exclude list of namespaces, with wildcard (`*`) support.
+ReportFilter are used to configure which PolicyReport resources should be processed or not.
+It is possible to configure an include or exclude list of namespaces, with wildcard (`*`) support.
 ReportFilter can also be used to disable the processing of ClusterPolicyReport resources.

 ### Example for include filter